Michael Lambert

 About Me

-I am an associate lecturer in the Mathematics Department at the University of Massachusetts-Boston.
-Recently I was a Topos Institute Research Associate working under Evan Patterson.
-Earlier in 2022 I finished a research postdoc in the Department of Mathematics and Computer Science at Mount Allison University under Geoff Cruttwell.
+I am an associate lecturer in the Mathematics Department at the University of Massachusetts-Boston and also an adjunct instructor in the IST Division at Champlain College.
+In the summer of 2022, I was a Topos Institute Research Associate working under Evan Patterson.
+In 2021-22 I was a research postdoc in the Department of Mathematics and Computer Science at Mount Allison University under Geoff Cruttwell.

 My research is in higher category theory, specifically, double categories and their applications.
-I am also interested in 2-categories, toposes, and internal logic.
+I am also interested in 2-categories, toposes, and modal logic.

 Here is my full CV.